jjzcru/elk/README.md

 `log`

-Saves the output of the command to a file
+Saves the output of the command to a file.

+`ignore_error`

+Ignore errors that happened during a `task`.

 `watch`